seoleuns/MLforLorenz96/Model/README.md

-Here codes for ML predictions are included.
+Here, codes for ML predictions are included.

 The main code is savegrid40.py for running the ML model and data assimilation cycling.